 The dark day in American history not only claimed nearly 3,000 lives instantly, but it also caused serious health conditions that later proved fatal for some.
 Lung disease is just one of the many complications that arose for people who inhaled toxic dust while working the Ground Zero clean-up site.

-If you've developed a lung or respiratory diseases in the years after 9/11, you may be eligible for a one-time cash settlement from the September 11th Victim Compensation Fund (VCF).
+If you developed respiratory diseases in the years after 9/11, you may be eligible for a one-time settlement from the September 11th Victim Compensation Fund (VCF).
+Cannata, Hendele & Cannata are able to assist rescue workers and others who later became ill from toxic dust exposure.

-If your 9/11 lung disease or respiratory diseases qualify, we will help you apply to the appropriate programs right away.
+If your 9/11 lung disease or respiratory diseases qualify, we can help you apply to the appropriate programs right away.

 With the permanent reauthorization of the fund in July 2019, you may be eligible for compensation even if you haven’t been in the past.